manoverboard/AndrewBoardman/about.md

   The Rockefeller Foundation for a while.</p><p>It took about 13.8 billion years for me to get to this sentence.
 After this next sentence, you might want to <a href="mailto:andrew@manoverboard.com" title="email andrew boardman">email me</a>.
 Looking forward.</p>
-meta-description: This is the About page about Andrew Boardman.
-I design, draw, write and teach.
-Plus I read books.
-Mostly on graphic design, theory, history, consciousness.
 menu:
   navigation:
     identifier: _about